In the Adirondacks, we love winter. We really, really love winter. Join us in counting down the reasons why winter in Lake Placid is perfect!

 4. Dog sled rides

 Stroll down Main Street on most winter days, and you'll hear the unmistakable sounds of a dog sled team.
 Follow the whistles to the shore of Mirror Lake and you'll be greeted by mushers ready to take you on an unforgettable ride across the ice.
-This is something the whole family will enjoy!
+This is something the whole family will enjoy and is on many lists of top things to do in the Adirondacks in winter!
 You'll stay nice and cozy tucked into your sled as you pass skaters and skiers enjoying the groomed Mirror Lake ice loop.

 3. Extreme tobogganing